cmd / adblock

 Unlike browser extension ad blockers, it works on all apps on my device (not only web browsers).

-Unlike DNS sinkholes, it only works on my laptop (not phones or tablets on the network) but it does not require an additional always-on device such as a Raspberry Pi and it works reliably when using the laptop away from home.
+Unlike DNS sinkholes like Pi-hole, it only works on my laptop (not phones or tablets on the network) but it does not require an additional always-on device such as a Raspberry Pi and it works reliably when using the laptop away from home.

 To disable and re-enable it: